tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 INTERNAL_PREREQUISITES_NOT_MET if dwc:day is EMPTY; COMPLIANT if the value of the field dwc:day is an integer between 1 and 31 inclusive; otherwise NOT_COMPLIANT."
 ```

-Given a hypothetical Event table with fields including a primary key `event_id` and an integer field `day`, an `Implementation` of VALIDATION_DAY_STANDARD in SQL that operates on data in the aggregate might look like:
+Given a hypothetical Event table with fields including a primary key `event_id` and an integer field `day`, an implementation of VALIDATION_DAY_STANDARD in SQL that operates on data in the aggregate might look like:

     SELECT
         ‘VALIDATION_DAY_STANDARD’ as test name,